No foul play suspected after college student Riley Strain’s body is found in a Nashville river, police say - Local News 8

 “There is no other evidence to suggest anything other than” the young man falling into the river, Drake said.

+University of Missouri President Mun Choi informed students and staff in a statement Friday that Strain’s body had been found.
+Counseling and supports services were available, he said.

+“As the Mizzou community mourns Riley, we are keeping his family in our thoughts and offering support,” Choi said.

-The medical examiner’s office confirmed it was Strain, said Drake, adding that a shirt, a watch and other “identifying factors” helped police make the identification.
+The medical examiner’s office confirmed the body was that of Strain, said Drake, adding that a shirt, a watch and other “identifying factors” helped police make the identification.
 Drake said an autopsy was pending, and Strain’s family had been contacted.

 The body was recovered from the river about 8 miles from downtown, police said.